RECON INTEL | 6 Minute Read

 05. Surfing Map Coordinates: Safe Beginner Havens

 Review the location directory below before booking accommodations.
-Ensure you are targeting regions receptive to low-velocity beach and point lines.
+Ensure you are targeting regions receptive to low-velocity beach and point lines, isolating the absolute best Costa Rica surf spots for beginners.

 Safe Beginner Havens